 Photo By BrokenSphere – Own work, CC BY-SA 3.0, https://commons.wikimedia.org/w/index.php?curid=10444335

 If you’re like most of us, when it comes to food, you find something you like and stick to it—no exceptions.
 If it’s weird, you are not going to try it!
 Food is expensive these days and you don’t want to waste money on monkey brains and turtle toes soufflé only to discover you were right in the first place; that meal is horrible, you’re still hungry, and now you’re going to have to pay for another meal to sate your hunger!
-Well, our fearless and brave warriors—uh, we mean friendly and knowledgeable staff members—have done their research and with iron stomachs have compiled a list of some delicious, but unusual restaurants where you can expand your food horizons while vacationing in San Diego.
+Well, our fearless and brave warriors—uh, we mean friendly and knowledgeable staff members—have done their research and with iron, stomachs have compiled a list of some delicious, but unusual restaurants with the best food in San Diego and where you can expand your food horizons while vacationing in this fantastic city.

 Aqui es Texcoco